J3698/j3698.github.io/_posts/2021-01-24-reimplementing-real-time-style-transfer-with-adain.markdown

 It cost about $99, and features 4K video and an onboard neural network chip.

+## Convolutional Neural Network (CNN) Basics

+If you're already familiar with convolutional neural networks (CNNs), you can probably skip this section; instead I recommend you read [the AdaIN paper](https://arxiv.org/pdf/1703.06868.pdf).
+Otherwise, I'll go over just enough of the basics for the rest of this post to make sense.

+Recall that most images are made up of 3 channels, red, green and blue.

 ## More on AdaIN

-I recommend reading [the AdaIN paper](https://arxiv.org/pdf/1703.06868.pdf); either way, I'll recap their methodology before I get started.
+I recommend reading ; either way, I'll recap their methodology before I get started.
 Note that this isn't meant to be a complete primer on convolutional neural networks (CNNs) etc.

 Before putting an image through a CNN, it'll have 3 channels; RGB.
 Each of these channels will have some lower order statistics; i.e. mean and variance.